-The COVID-19 crisis has affected many charities across the country, not least in how they operate.
-For some, service delivery plans have changed in dramatic ways.
+Since March 2020, the COVID-19 crisis has affected many charities across the country, not least in how they operate.
+For some, service delivery plans have changed dramatically.

 Pictured above: CEO, Michael McGrath

-Since COVID-19 began, I have spoken to many of our families across the UK to personally check-in and first and foremost see how they are and to let them know that we’re thinking of them but also explore how the charity can support them.
-Many I know are feeling more vulnerable, more isolated, more alone, increasingly anxious, distressed and in some cases terrified.
-In addition to the Government advice on shielding found here, there have been some very useful COVID-19 updates from some of our charity friends including Muscular Dystrophy UK, Action Duchenne and Duchenne UK.
+Since COVID-19 began, I have spoken to many of our families across the UK to personally check-in and first and foremost see how they are, let them know we’re thinking of them but also explore how the charity can support them moving forwards.
+Many I know feel incredibly vulnerable, more isolated, more alone, increasingly anxious, distressed and in some cases terrified.
+In addition to the Government advice on shielding here, there have been useful COVID-19 updates from some of our charity friends including Muscular Dystrophy UK, Action Duchenne and Duchenne UK.

-Firstly, we’re working on reducing our Muscle Dream wait-list – we’ve scoped out how this will work and how we can bring the experiential magic directly into people’s homes.
+We are focused on reducing our Muscle Dream wait-list – we’re constantly reviewing our operational capability in how we can bring our experiential magic directly into people’s homes.

-It is a very different way of doing things but I know that the solution will bring joy and hope to some incredibly courageous and deserving young people, many for whom time is ticking.
-In doing so, we will be moving a little closer to our goal of realising 657 Muscle Dream experiences, that’s one for every muscle in the human body.
+It’s a very different way of doing things but I know that such interventions bring joy and hope to some incredibly courageous and deserving young people, many for whom time is ticking.
+In doing so, we will be moving a little closer to our mission of realising 657 Muscle Dream experiences, that’s one for every muscle in the human body.

-Since March 2020, we’ve been reaching out to our fantastic Muscle Warrior Volunteers around the country and asking them to create short video messages that uplift, that burst with positivity, messages that not only inspire but also amplify our STRONGER TOGETHER ethos, more important now than ever before.
+We recently reached out to our fantastic Muscle Warrior Volunteers around the country and asked them to create short video messages that burst with positivity, messages that not only inspire but amplify our STRONGER TOGETHER ethos, more important now than ever before.

-In working hard to bring our community together during these difficult times, we’re keen to play our part in providing a little joy, some laughter and above all bring some hope into the lives of those for whom the charity exists to serve.
+In continuing to work to bring our community together during these times of adversity, we are keen to play our part in providing a little joy, some laughter and above all bring some hope into the lives of those for whom the charity exists to serve.